-- 1. During the period determined by the Academic Calendar for the registration for courses for the following semester, students shall register for the selection of courses that they would like to attend.
-Courses are registered for through the electronic student records system. - 2.
-Courses, the attendance of which is conditioned by completing or registering for another course (Article 7 (4)), may only be registered for once such a course has been completed in due manner or registered for. - 3.
-During the course of study in one programme of studies a course may not be registered for more than twice.
-The Dean's directive may stipulate that a course may be registered for only once. - 4.
-Unless the Dean's directive stipulates otherwise, a student who does not complete one of the registered obligatory courses is obliged to register for this course in the next academic year, in which the course is offered again. - 5.
-Unless the Dean's directive stipulates otherwise, a student who has not completed any of the elective or optional courses is not obliged to register for them again. - 6.
+- 1. During the period determined by the Academic Calendar for the registration for courses for the following semester, students shall register for the courses that they would like to attend.
+Courses are registered for through the electronic study records system. - 2.
+Courses, the attendance of which is conditioned by completing or registering for another course (Article 7(4)), may only be registered for once such a course has been completed in due manner or registered for. - 3.
+During the course of study in one programme of study a course may not be registered for more than twice.
+A faculty policy may stipulate that a course may be registered for only once. - 4.
+Unless a faculty policy stipulates otherwise, a student who does not complete one of the registered obligatory courses is obliged to register for this course in the next academic year, in which the course is offered again.

+- 5. Unless a faculty policy stipulates otherwise, a student who has not completed any of the elective or optional courses is not obliged to register for them again. - 6.
 The maximum limit of credits that students may acquire for optional courses taught at faculties other the faculty they are enrolled at equals the double of the standard length of study of the student's programme of study.
 Such a limit does not include credits for optional courses that are related to the inter-faculty study of the student.
-The deans of the faculties may agree that this paragraph will not apply to specific programmes of study and specific optional courses.

-- 7. In the event that a student registers, or fails to register, for a certain course contrary to the provisions of Paragraphs 2 to 4, the faculty may adjust the personal study plan of such a student so that it conforms to these provisions and deregister or register for such a course for the student. - 8.
-The conditions for additional registration of courses may be further defined in the Dean's directive.
+The deans of the faculties may agree that this paragraph will not apply to specific programmes of study and specific optional courses. - 7.
+In the event that a student registers, or fails to register, for a certain course contrary to the provisions of Paragraphs 2 to 4, the faculty may adjust the personal study plan of such a student so that it conforms to these provisions and deregister or register for such a course for the student. - 8.
+The conditions for additional registration of courses may be further defined by a faculty policy.